-Being in debt can be extremely stressful for most people.
-You know you owe creditors money and that you are behind on payments, but you simply can’t seem to do enough to get back on track.
+Being in debt can be extremely stressful for most people, especially when there seems to be no way to repay what is owed.
+You know you owe creditors money and are well aware that you are behind on payments, but you just can’t do enough to get back on track.

-To make it worse, some creditors harass and embarrass debtors and use other cunning tactics to try and collect payments.
-This makes the situation even more stressful and it can be traumatic to simply answer your phone or check your mail.
+What’s even worse is when creditors harass and embarrass debtors, and use a variety of cunning tactics to try and collect payments.
+This happens a lot, and it makes the situation even more stressful.
+I’ve had clients who find it traumatic to answer the phone or check their mail.

-Sometimes the tactics debt collectors use aren’t even legal.
-For instance, in terms of the law debt collectors may not:
+I am also aware that sometimes the tactics debt collectors use aren’t even legal.
+For instance, in terms of the law, debt collectors may not:

 - Contact you at unreasonable times (before 8 in the morning and after 9 at night.)